-The office hazards everyone
+The office hazards everyone should know about.

 Sitting in chairs, using a computer, walking to a meeting – these are generally the kind of actions that come to mind when we think about office work.